-The innate and adaptive immune systems both play a role in human immunity, but only the adaptive immune system provides a specific response to signals of disease, or antigens.
+The innate and adaptive immune systems both play a role in human immunity.
+However, the adaptive immune system alone provides a specific response to signals of disease, or antigens.
 These disease specific antigens are primarily fragments of proteins that are recognized as foreign, such as proteins from a virus.
-However, antigens can be recognized as foreign even if they are not from a pathogen.
-In cancer cells, antigens are generated from neoantigens, which are derived from mutations specific only to the cancer, or tumor associated antigens ("TAAs"), which are from aberrantly expressed normal proteins.
-For autoimmune disorders, the immune system mistakenly recognizes normal protein fragments as foreign antigens and attacks otherwise healthy tissue.
+However, antigens can be recognized as foreign even if they are not from a virus or pathogen.
+In cancer cells, tumor associated antigens ("TAAs") are normal proteins that are aberrantly expressed in a tumor; neoantigens are mutated versions of normal proteins that are specific to the cancer and not found in healthy normal cells.
+Both TAAs and neoantigens are recognized by the immune system as foreign.
+For autoimmune disorders, the immune system loses the ability to distinguish between 'self' and 'non-self' and mistakenly recognizes normal protein fragments ("self-antigens") as foreign, which results in attacking otherwise healthy tissue.